The Freefly Systems MoVI Pro can add so much to your Production. Here’s some more general information:

 Prime lenses weighing 6lbs and under are readily accommodated, which includes most common manufacturers, including many anamorphic options.

-I also bring in my kit a super-lightweight, clamp-on matte box that can hold two 4×5 ND filters.
+I also bring in my kit a super-lightweight, clamp-on matte box that can hold two 4×5 filters.

 What power and battery options can you provide?
 Do we need to have power available to charge batteries?